brianshih1/mini-key-value-db/mdbook/src/chapter_5/latch_manager.md

 }
 ```

 During Acquire, the thread would first try to insert the key into the B+ tree.
-If the key doesn’t exist in the B+ tree yet, the key is inserted and `LatchKeyGuard::Acquired` is returned.
+If the key doesn’t exist in the B+ tree yet, the key is inserted, and `LatchKeyGuard::Acquired` is returned.
 Otherwise, a channel is created and the sender is queued onto the latch.
 The function then returns `LatchKeyGuard::NotAcquire` along with the receiver.
 The thread can then wait for the receiver to receive a message that the latch has been released.
 [Here](https://github.com/brianshih1/little-key-value-db/blob/master/src/latch_manager/latch_manager.rs#L46) is the code for that.

 Each key in the `LeafNode` contains a corresponding `LatchWaiters`.
-Each LatchWaiters contain the array of senders, each has a corresponding `receiver` returned by the `Insert` method.
+Each LatchWaiter contains an array of senders, each has a corresponding `receiver` returned by the `Insert` method.

 ```rust
 pub struct LeafNode<K: NodeKey> {